dotnet/designs/proposed/resource-limit.md

 #### Common usage patterns

 In an ASP.NET Core endpoint, usage of specific `ResourceLimiter`s will look like the following.
-Note that in these cases, the resource limiter is not know to be a rate or concurrency limiter and therefore the release mechanics must be followed.
+Note that in these cases, the resource limiter is not known to be a rate or concurrency limiter and therefore the release mechanics must be followed.

 ```c#
 ResourceLimiter limiter = new SomeResourceLimiter(options => ...)